-Your Mobile VR app must meet or exceed these guidelines to be considered for distribution on the Oculus Store.
+Your Oculus Go or Gear app must meet or exceed these guidelines to be considered for distribution on the Oculus Store.

 These requirements ensure that your app remains compatible with Oculus runtime libraries and you are mindful of Oculus recommended hardware specifications.

 The app meets all graphics and performance guidelines running on supported mobile VR devices.

 You must use Oculus Mobile SDK version 1.0 or later, but version 1.5 or greater is recommended.

 Unity apps must be built with a supported version.